-Some fun posts from this year and last year –
+Some fun posts from previous years –

 If you are reading my blog for the first time, you can follow by email by using the sidebar sign up, or Bloglovin using the sidebar link.
 If you are a Facebook user, follow the From My Carolina Home Facebook page.
 I like interacting with readers too, and you can put your pictures on our Square Dance 2018 Flickr group for the quilt alongs and projects, and on my new From My Carolina Home Project Sharing Facebook group too.
 This new group is for anything and everything inspired by my posts, sharing of projects and quilt alongs, sew alongs and stitch alongs, your tablescapes and gardens, and any project inspired by my blog.

 Thank you for using my affiliate links, the small commissions I may receive support the costs of my blog and projects at no extra cost to you, and you can use your existing accounts with the merchants.